Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Analyzing VGGT's Attention Patterns

 \subsection{Background: VGGT's Architecture}

 An overview of the VGGT architecture is illustrated in~\cref{fig:vggt-architecture}.
 We briefly recapitulate the most important parts of the architecture for completeness.

 VGGT consists of a patchifier $P$, a feature aggregator $A$, and several task-specific heads $H_1,\ldots,H_T$.
 The patchifier $P$ independently transforms each input image $I$ into a set of patch tokens $T = P(I)$.
-VGGT employs a pre-trained DINOv2-Large~\cite{oquab2023dinov2} with a patch size of $14\times 14$ pixels~\cite{wang2025vggt}.
-For every frame, VGGT concatenates five special tokens to the patch tokens: a camera token that allows the model to differentiate frames, and four register tokens~\cite{darcet2023register}.
-Furthermore, VGGT maintains one set of special tokens for the first frame and another set for all other frames, which allows the model to distinguish between the reference view and other auxiliary frames.
+In VGGT, $P$ is implemented as a pre-trained DINOv2-Large~\cite{oquab2023dinov2,darcet2023register} with a patch size of $14\times 14$ pixels~\cite{wang2025vggt}.
+For every frame, VGGT concatenates five special tokens to the patch tokens: a camera token and four register tokens~\cite{darcet2023register}.
+To distinguish between the reference view and auxiliary frames, VGGT maintains one set of special tokens for the first frame and another set for all other frames.
 The aggregator $A$ is a series of transformer blocks alternating between global and frame-wise attention.
 Global attention computes full self-attention over the union of all patch and special tokens across all frames, which enables scene-level reasoning.
 Frame-wise attention performs self-attention between the patch and special tokens of a single frame, which supports per-frame adaptation.
-Both frame-wise and global attention layers are followed by two-layer per-token MLPs, as it is common in transformer architectures~\cite{dosovitskiy2020vit}.
+Both frame-wise and global attention layers are followed by two-layer per-token MLPs, as is common in transformer architectures~\cite{dosovitskiy2020vit}.
 After the final aggregator layer, the register tokens are discarded and the remaining tokens are passed to the task-specific heads.
-VGGT employs a lightweight head for pose regression and DPT~\cite{ranftl2021dpt} heads for dense prediction tasks such as depth and pointmaps.
+VGGT employs a lightweight head for pose regression and DPT~\cite{ranftl2021dpt} heads for dense prediction tasks, \ie depth and pointmaps.
 Our analysis focuses on the global attention layers inside the aggregator.

 The follow-up model $\pi^3$~\cite{wang2025pi} closely matches VGGT's architecture with just a few modifications to promote permutation invariance.
 Architecturally, $\pi^3$ uses fewer alternating attention blocks in the aggregator, $18$ instead of $24$, replaces DPT with plain Transformer heads for dense prediction tasks and removes camera embeddings while retaining per-frame register tokens.
 Methodologically, $\pi^3$ supervises relative poses between all frames rather than coordinates tied to the reference view.
-The authors show that these modifications improve the models task performance and reduce sensitivity to input permutations~\cite{wang2025pi}.
+The authors show that these modifications improve the model's task performance and reduce sensitivity to input permutations~\cite{wang2025pi}.